haochenJiang2000/haochenJiang2000/README.md

 ### Hi there 👋

+My name is Haochen Jiang (蒋浩辰).
+You can call me Haochen.

+- 🌱 I am currently a second-year graduate student (expected to graduate in 2025) at [HLT@SUDA](hlt.suda.edu.cn), advised by Prof. [Zhenghua Li](hlt.suda.edu.cn/~zhli/).
+Before this, I received my Bachelor's degree (2018-2022, Computer Science and Technology) from Soochow University.

+- 🤔 Currently, my main research area is the GEC (Grammatical Error Correction) task in natural language processing, and I am also very interested in Large Language Models (LLMs) and their applications.

+- 📫 How to reach me: jhcnlp@qq.com

 <!--
 **haochenJiang2000/haochenJiang2000** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.